 If you’ve ever suffered aggravated skin after doing your laundry, wearing your clothes or after a night with clean sheets, there is a chance you might be allergic or sensitive to the chemicals in your laundry detergent.
+As well as chemicals laundry detergents may also have preservatives, artificial fragrances and dyes in them, which may all be potential irritants to your skin.
 Some of the common symptoms associated with detergents are tender skin, itching, tingles, rash, little bumps, dry or cracked skin.
-Less common issues are burning and swollen skin.
+Less common issues are burning, blistering and swollen skin.

 Why Laundry Powder can Cause Skin Problems